 Some of these steps do not apply:

 - if you choose to allocate an asset to a pool - if you can claim an immediate deduction for the asset - to certain primary production assets - to some assets used in rural businesses.

-See Working out decline in value on page 5.
+See Working out decline in value.